 The other element is harder to define, but we call it “Our Way”.
 We operate in a manner that allows our people to be grown-ups and take responsibility for their own lives.
 They have to ensure their legal work is of the highest possible standard, but work is just a part of their life rather than all of it.

 This has helped us to recruit the bright people we need.
 Most of them are aged between 30 and 40 and either have small children or are planning on starting a family, so work is only one factor in their decision to come to Cardiff.
 In the main, we bring people in from London and Bristol, although we have also recruited from other firms in Wales.

 We’re firmly rooted in Cardiff.
-The firm where the three of us used to work was based We knew we could do things better here, and none of us had any intention of living or working elsewhere.
+The firm where the three of us used to work was based here, and none of us had any intention of living or working elsewhere.
 Wales is a great place to set up a business.
 We have access to finance, such as from the Development Bank of Wales, which is wholly owned by the Welsh Government and funds businesses with between £50,000 and £5 million.
 We also have Business Wales, which can provide support and financial assistance to very early-stage businesses.

 A few years ago, the Welsh Government took the decision to grow the economy in partnership with the private sector, and put in place a range of panels to advise them.
 I’m now a member of the Ministerial Advisory Board, made up of 10 people from the private sector who advise the Government on policy.
 As part of one initiative, I asked chief executives from the financial services sector what the main advantages of basing a business in Wales were.
 Every one of them said it was the people here who made a difference.